 A valid COVID certificate is now mandatory for any sporting or cultural activity that takes place indoors.
 There are no longer exceptions for gatherings of up to 30 people.
 Outdoor events: Previously a certificate requirement applied to outdoor events with over 1,000 people.
-A certificate requirement will now apply to outdoor events with over 300 people.
-A certificate Religious activities In churches and other places of worship, masks must be worn.
-If there are more than 50 people, a valid iteligious decirices COVID certificate is required.
+A certificate Deliniana estidata requirement will now apply to outdoor events with over 300 people.
+Religious activities In churches and other places of worship, masks must be worn.
+If there are more than 50 people, a valid COVID certificate is required.
 Public transport No updated advice since 26 November 2021 International travel Entry into Switzerland: With effect from 4 December 2021, there will be no countries on the quarantine list.
 Entry into Switzerland: Quarantine rule lifted, stricter testing requirement At its meeting, the Federal Council also amended the rules on entry.
 With effect from Saturday, 4 December, there will be no countries on the quarantine list.
-To code to continue to prevent the prevent continue to continue the continue the country of few or continue In order to continue to prevent the new Omicron variant from entering the country as far as possible, a stricter testing regime will now apply for all arrivals into Switzerland.
+In order to continue to prevent the new Omicron variant from entering the country as far as possible, a stricter testing regime will now apply for all arrivals into Switzerland.
 This testing requirement also applies to those who have been vaccinated or have recovered from the disease.
 In addition to taking a PCR test before travelling, a second test (PCR test or rapid antigen test) must be carried out between the fourth and seventh day after arrival.
 This test ensures that infected persons who have contracted the virus shortly before or during travel are detected.
 Non-vaccinated third-country nationals wishing to enter the Schengen area from countries or regions at risk will be refused entry to Switzerland for short-term stays without gainful employment of up to 90 days within a period of 180 days.
 This is being updated on an ongoing basis, taking into account the recommendations for the Schengen states issued by the European Commission.
 Domestic travel No updated advice since 26 November 2021 Culture/leisure/entertainment Indoor events: A valid COVID certificate is now mandatory for any sporting or cultural activity that takes place indoors.
-There are no longer exceptions for gatherings of up to 30 people. are no longer exceptions for gatherings of up to 50 people.
+There are no longer exceptions for gatherings of up to 30 people.
 In indoor spaces , eating or drinking standing up is not permitted.
 People must be seated to eat or drink.
 Whenever they get up from their table in a restaurant or nightclub, they must wear a mask.
 These restrictions do not apply in restaurants or nightclubs that restrict access to people aged 16 or over with a certificate that proves that they are fully vaccinated or recovered.
 Outdoor events: Previously a certificate requirement applied to outdoor events with over 1,000 people.
 A certificate requirement will now apply to outdoor events with over 300 people.
 At outdoor Christmas markets, the protective measures are defined by organisers in collaboration with the authorities.
-Depending on the Christmas market, access may be limited to people who hold a certificate, or, where necessary, there may be a mask-wearing requirement. where necessary, there may be a mask wearing requirement.
+Depending on the Christmas market, access may be limited to people who hold a certificate, or, where necessary, there may be a mask-wearing requirement.